ae6rt/decap/README.md

 ### IAM user

 Aftomato stores build information in S3 buckets and a DynamoDb table.
-These buckets and table are secured using AWS access policies that are associated with a dedicated IAM user name _aftomato_.
+These buckets and table are secured using AWS access policies that are associated with a dedicated IAM user named _aftomato_.

 Create the IAM user named _aftomato_ in your AWS Console.
 This user needs no SSH private key, but it will need the usual AWS Access